-With great pleasure and enthusiasm, the Department of Economics of St. Paul's Cathedral gap of few years it is indeed a joyous occasion for the students to return to a new normal life once again and accept the challenge to publish the departmental journal once again.
+With great pleasure and enthusiasm, the Department of Economics of St. Paul's Cathedral Mission in May, 2022.
+After steering through the hardships of global pandemic and a gap of few years it is indeed a joyous occasion for the students to return to a new normal life once again and accept the challenge to publish the departmental journal once again.
 We, the educators and the students are immensely happy to come back to college for offline classes.

-Mission College, Kolkata, have published another edition of the departmental journal various issues pertaining to their academics, society, literature etc. and ignites the young minds for the generation of constructive inputs to bring all round growth and development.
+College, Kolkata, have published another edition of the departmental journal "ECONOGRAPH"

+College journal provides a platform to our young students to express their thoughts and ideas on various issues pertaining to their academics, society, literature etc. and ignites the young minds for the generation of constructive inputs to bring all round growth and development.

-"ECONOGRAPH" in May, 2022.
-After steering through the hardships of global pandemic and a curriculum training to build an effective future career path as researchers and academicians.
+The journal is a compilation of research articles prepared by the students as part of their curriculum training to build an effective future career path as researchers and academicians.
 We sincerely hope that the hard work put in by the students will be appreciated by all.